 The official position of Sustainable Arizona is that climate change is real and requires everyone to do what is necessary to mitigate its impacts.
-Luckily, that can mean the creation of millions of new, good-paying jobs as we move from polluting fossil fuels to clean renewable energy and energy efficiency systems.
+Luckily, that will mean the creation of millions of new, good-paying jobs as we move from polluting fossil fuels to clean renewable energy and energy efficiency systems.

 However, in Arizona particularly and in much of the USA, our education system is severely lacking.
 Here, teachers are grossly underpaid.
 Classrooms are underfunded.
 Standardized tests are over-valued.
 There is no comprehensive educational design to prepare children for the world they are about to lead.

 It’s an example of near suicidal stupidity.

 Sustainable Arizona is partnering with SEDI, the Sustainable Economic Development Initiative of Northern Arizona, on an awards system to encourage the use of education for sustainability as the core curriculum.
 Learn more about the awards here.

 We live in a desert.
 Much of the West is dry.
 Add to that the fact that precipitation levels have been lower in the past decade.
 The impacts of climate change are resulting in severe droughts followed by catastrophic floods in regions across the country.
 Water conservation and sensible water management is critical.
 Sustainable Arizona has promoted water conservation since its inception and participated in several watershed preservation programs.